 Quitting your job can lead to a mix of emotions.
 You can be happy to be moving on to a new company, role, or place but sad to leave the work, company, and people you’ve spent your waking hours with.
+But now that you've decided you're ready to move on, you might be asking how to quit your job without burning bridges.
 There is no single right way to “quit,” but there are some guidelines and best practices I’ve seen across the industry.

-This article isn’t intended for using an offer or the threat to quit as a negotiation tactic.
+This article covers how to quit professionally and on good terms.
+It isn’t intended for using an offer or the threat to quit as a negotiation tactic.
 While that may work in certain situations, the advice below is geared to when you’ve signed another offer and need to know what to do next to leave your current job.
-You know you want to leave but you want to leave on good terms with your co-workers and your company.
+You're in a spot where know you want to leave, but you want to leave on good terms with your co-workers and your company.

 Your company may or may not have a process for quitting (often called “off-boarding”).
 Assuming your company has an off-boarding process, follow those instructions.
 Usually, it will involve giving back equipment, accounts being turned off, and ending payroll and benefits.